Health care debate: What's so essential about 'essential benefits'?

 "Rolling back benefit standards and allowing insurers to make coverage decisions would add to that confusion.
 And it would put millions of Americans at risk for having a health insurance card but remaining under-insured."

-House Speaker Paul Ryan said it's about choice.
+House Speaker Paul Ryan said it's about choice and lowering costs.
 "Instead of imposing arrogant and paternalistic mandates, it would increase choice and competition, creating a vibrant market where every American will have access to quality, affordable coverage," he wrote in the Wall Street Journal Thursday.

+But the Congressional Budget Office says the removal of the essential benefits would save less money than keeping them.

-But Larry Levitt of the nonpartisan Kaiser Family Foundation said that's unlikely.
+Larry Levitt of the nonpartisan Kaiser Family Foundation agrees it's no cost saver.
 "It's almost certainly the case that repealing benefit requirements would raise the cost of the AHCA since more people would use tax credits," he tweeted.